Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Preliminaries

+A typical example of stochastic matrix for GNNs is the well-known random walk matrix $P = D^{-1}A$ where $D$ is the diagonal degree matrix.
+It corresponds to \emph{mean aggregation} in message-passing, where each node representation is updated as the average of its neighbors.
+In this case, the stationary distribution is the normalized degree vector $\pi_i = \frac{d_i}{\sum_j d_j}$ where $d_i$ is the degree of node $i$, and $P$ is diagonalizable (and therefore satisfies Ass.~\ref{ass:speed}) when the graph is strongly connected.
+Another illustrative example is the case where $P$ is symmetric, and therefore \emph{bi}-stochastic.
+In this case $\pi = \frac{1_n}{n}$ is the uniform distribution, and computations are generally considerably simplified as $P$ is orthogonally diagonalizable.
+Bi-stochastic matrices are quite uncommon in GNNs, although they are for instance well-known in some domain such as distributed optimization \cite{Boyd2006}, where they are referred to as ``gossip matrices''.
+All the experiments in this paper are however performed with the more classical choice $P=D^{-1}A$.

-\paragraph{GNN: forward.} Recall that the input node features are $X^{(0)} = X \in \RR^{n \times d_0}$.
+\paragraph{GNN: forward.} Recall that the input node features are $X^{(0)} \in \RR^{n \times d_0}$.
 We decompose the GNN \eqref{eq:gnn} into the following notations:

 where $\rho$ is a non-linear activation function applied element-wise.
 We call $F^{(k)}$ the \textbf{forward signal}, going ``from'' input ($k=0$) to output ($k=L$).
 We assume that the input node features are bounded $\norm{X^{(0)}_{i,:}}_2\leq D_\Xx$.
-The following classical assumption encompasses most activation functions. \begin{assump} The function $\rho$ is $1$-Lipschitz, and $\abs{\rho(x)}\leq \abs{x}$. \end{assump}
+The following assumption encompasses most activation functions. \begin{assumption} The function $\rho$ is $1$-Lipschitz, and $\abs{\rho(x)}\leq \abs{x}$. \end{assumption}

 \paragraph{Spectral norm of the weights.} A crucial ingredients in oversmoothing is the ``contracting'' vs. ``expanding'' nature of the weights $W^{(k)}$.
-This is generally quantified by $s_k= \|W^{(k)}\|_2$ the leading singular value of $W^{(k)}$, or more simply the maximal $s=\max_k s_k$.
+This is generally quantified by $s_k= \|W^{(k)}\|_2$ the leading singular value of $W^{(k)}$, or more simply the maximal $s:=\max_k s_k$.
 Note that the $s_k$ evolve over the optimization process, however here most of our results are expressed at a particular point in time and involve the ``current'' $s_k$ without ambiguity.